 Since all decisions interpreting commercial law have the capacity to facilitate or impair commercial activity, courts should be sensitive to commercial practice when they are interpreting federal and state statutes.
-The commercial practice, in this case, supports the proposition that including negative equity, gap insurance, and extended warranty coverage into a new contract creates a purchase-money security interest.
-So far as one can tell from reading the cases, the law review literature, and the contracts, the consumer and creditor parties to these transactions treat these charges in exactly the same way as every other part of the debt.
-They regard it as secured by the newlysold vehicle in exactly the same way as every other part of the debt.
-Presumably, Dale chose this mode of financing her debt over other alternatives because she was charged no interest on the financing she obtained from the dealer.
-This was undoubtedly far below the rate she would have paid had she borrowed the money on an unsecured basis from a bank or finance company.
+The commercial practice, in this case, supports the proposition that financing negative equity in an installment sales contract creates a purchase-money security interest.
+So far as one can tell from reading the cases, the law review literature, and the contracts, the consumer and creditor parties to these transactions treat this charge in exactly the same way as every other part of the debt.
+They regard it as secured by the newly-sold vehicle in exactly the same way as every other part of the debt.
+Presumably, the Mierkowskis chose this mode of financing their debt over other alternatives because they were charged no interest on the financing they obtained from the dealer.
+This was undoubtedly far below the rate they would have paid had they borrowed the money on an unsecured basis from a bank or finance company.

 In evaluating the commercial practice that underlies these cramdown cases, one should remember that these debtors are always employed (otherwise they would not be in Chapter 13), and are always the owners of vehicles.
 These cases do not involve powerless consumers who must accept anything a creditor offers.
-Here, the dealer's financing offer was knowingly, and quite understandably, accepted by Dale.
+Here, the dealer's financing offer was knowingly, and quite understandably, accepted by the Mierkowskis.

-Dale traded in her used vehicle for a new 2006 Ford pickup truck; she bought the new vehicle less than 9 months before she filed in Chapter 13 and after she had made only 8 payments on the Contract.
-The dealer's willingness to finance the negative equity of \$6,260 on her used vehicle enabled her to complete the deal as she chose.
-It undoubtedly enabled her to finance the \$6,260 advance at a better annual percentage rate than she could have obtained elsewhere.
-In any case, it facilitated her purchase of the new vehicle that she was under no obligation to purchase.
+The Mierkowskis traded in their used vehicle for a new 2006 Ford Fusion; they bought the new Vehicle within 910-days of the filing of their Chapter 13 petition in bankruptcy.
+The dealer's willingness to finance the negative equity of \$8,070.65 on their used vehicle enabled them to complete the deal as they chose.
+It undoubtedly enabled them to finance the \$8,070.65 advance at a better annual percentage rate than they could have obtained elsewhere.
+In any case, it facilitated their purchase of the new Vehicle that they were under no obligation to purchase.

 It is a basic principle of American commercial law-learned from Karl Llewellyn, father of the Uniform Commercial Code-that the law should follow practice, not the other way around.
 This principle is particularly powerful where the practice appears to have been freely chosen by parties who had other alternatives.
-See Tex.
-Bus. & Comm.
-Code Ann. § 1.103 (Vernon 2002) (The UCC "must be liberally construed and applied to promote its underlying purposes and policies," including "to permit the continued expansion of commercial practices through custom, usage and agreement of the parties").
+See Mo.
+Rev. Stat. § 400.1-103(2)(b) (2007) (The UCC "must be liberally construed and applied to promote its underlying purposes and policies," including "to permit the continued expansion of commercial practices through custom, usage and agreement of the parties").